The Community Action Fund supports efforts to advance racial justice in Greater Denver and build just and inclusive systems and policies.

 Give to the Fund

-Contributions will fund grants to grassroots organizations in communities of color working to address systemic inequities.
-Every dollar donated will be deployed rapidly and strategically to local nonprofits.
+Contributions will fund grants to grassroots organizations in communities of color working to address systemic inequities by creating opportunity, bolstering resilience and empowerment, growing awareness and understanding, and building just and inclusive systems, policies and communities.

 Racial Justice Grantmaking

-In November 2020, the Foundation awarded grants to 14 Greater Denver nonprofits advancing racial justice.
-The slate of recipients includes organizations working at the intersection of racial equity and justice and a wide range of other issue areas, from economic and educational opportunity to health equity and environmental justice.
+In November 2020, the Foundation awarded awarded 14 grants totaling $735,000 to Greater Denver nonprofits advancing racial justice.
+These grants built upon additional investments made earlier in 2020 to advance economic inclusion and mitigate the impacts of COVID-19 in communities of color.
+The diverse slate of grant recipients included organizations working at the intersection of racial equity and justice and a wide range of other issue areas, from economic and educational opportunity to health equity and environmental justice.
+Read the full release here.